Our Team

 Zach DedasInvestment Associate

-Before joining Washington Harbour, Mr. Dedas was an Associate at Barclays in New York City.
+Before joining Washington Harbour, Mr. Dedas previously worked at Barclays in New York City.
 While at Barclays, he was a member of the Global Energy Transition Group where he focused on renewable energy and utility mergers and acquisitions.
 Additionally, he was an Analyst in the TMT Debt Capital Markets Group.
 Mr. Dedas graduated from the University of Virginia with a B.S. in Systems Engineering and a B.A. in Economics.

 ×